Skip to Content

 Not sure which option is right for you?

 The distinction between hearing aids and cochlear implants isn't always clear-cut, and it's natural to have questions.
-If you're trying to work out whether hearing aids might be sufficient, or if a cochlear implant referral is needed, our audiologists can help.
+If you're trying to work out whether hearing aids might be sufficient, or if a cochlear implant referral is needed, an audiologist can help.

 Cochlear implants and hearing aids are both hearing loss treatments

-What is the main difference between hearing aids and cochlear implants?
-Hearing aids and cochlear implants are two different types of hearing devices that can be used to improve hearing in individuals with hearing loss.
+Hearing aids and cochlear implants are two different types of devices that can be used to improve hearing.

 Both have their own unique set of benefits and limitations, and the best choice for a particular individual will depend on the specific needs and preferences of that person.